elatov/elatov.github.io/_posts/2012-06-25-esx-host-experiences-high-davg-infortrend-san.md

 	Working Paths: vmhba37:CO:T1:L6

-We could&#8217;ve reclaimed all the LUNs by running the following:
+We could've reclaimed all the LUNs by running the following:

 	\# for i in \`ls /vmfs/devices/disks/ | grep naa.600d\` ; do esxcli corestorage claiming reclaim -d $i ;done